What is a signature loan and how does it work?

 - Submit a formal loan application.
 Once you’ve chosen a lender, complete a loan application.
 You’ll likely be asked to submit personal and financial information, such as your name, employer, social security number (SSN), income and bank statements.

 - Sign the loan agreement and receive funds.
 If your application is approved, a lender will send you a loan agreement to sign.
 Review the terms carefully and sign if you agree with them.
-Afterward, the lender should deposited the funds into your bank account within a couple of business days.
+Afterward, the lender should deposit the funds into your bank account within a couple of business days.

 You may also like